 Empowering Health Autonomy

-We The People Party of Pennsylvania is calling for a package of health autonomy bills to improve the quality of life of all Pennsylvanians
+We’re calling for a package of health autonomy bills to improve the quality of life of all Pennsylvanians

 Bodily autonomy is the right of every citizen in a free country.
 Every person has the absolute right to know what they are putting in their bodies, whether it is in the water they drink, food that they eat, or medication that they take.